Using Microsoft Outlook

 - Start Outlook and login with your email account username and password.

-- Select New -> Mail Message from the toolbar.
+- Select New Email from the ribbon bar's "Home" tab.

 - Enter the subject and the message body.

 - If needed, you may attach document to your email.
-To do so, click Insert -> File and select the files to be attached.
+To do so, click Attach File from the "Message" tab and select the file(s) you need.

 - Finally, click the Send button to send off the message.